Leveraging Blockchain Technologies to Improve Lives in the Developing World

 But the potential for blockchain technology goes far beyond cryptocurrencies, and big industry players are starting to adapt blockchain innovations to digital assets like music or physical items like shipping containers.
 Even large banks, which were initially wary of cryptocurrencies, are recognizing that blockchain technology can make their systems faster, more secure, and more accurate.

-With blockchain now being applied to physical objects, researchers are IBM are leveraging this technology in an attempt to solve one of the biggest challenges to public health in the developing world: counterfeit devices and medicines.
+With blockchain now being applied to physical objects, researchers at IBM are leveraging this technology in an attempt to solve one of the biggest challenges to public health in the developing world: counterfeit devices and medicines.

 Diagnosing diseases such as malaria and Dengue fever usually involves a small, plastic device similar to a classic pregnancy test.
 Easy to manufacture and use, these devices play a major role in global health and frontline health treatment.
 However, these devices are also easy to counterfeit, and security features such as product numbers or barcodes do not prevent counterfeiters from targeting these devices.
 Counterfeiting can mean peeling a label off an HIV test and placing it on a cheaper malaria test, falsifying expiration dates, or replacing real medicines with sugar pills made to look similar.
 And the developing world is not the only area affected by this–anyone with a diabetic relative in the United States will have heard the warnings to look out for fake insulin test strips.

 At IBM’s research lab in Zürich, Dr. Emmanuel Delamarche believes that the key to preventing this sort of medical fraud is through “crypto anchors” connected to the blockchain.
-In each device, a tiny but ultra-complex optical security pattern is inserted onto the test strip using microfluidics.
+In each device, a tiny but ultra-complex optical security pattern is inserted on to the test strip using microfluidics.
 This pattern can be scanned with a mobile device, much like a QR code would be, but this pattern connects the end user to a blockchain ledger, allowing verification of the device’s authenticity or expiration date.
 From the original manufacturer to the patient, products can be traced at every step of the way.
 When the device is used to perform a test, the code is simply washed away, with no effect on the test results.

 In sub-Saharan Africa, where counterfeits cause thousands of deaths each year, this technology is already being tested to track drugs being delivered to doctors, and prevent the medicine from being replaced with fakes at some point in transit.